What is Caffe Americano & Where Did it Come From?

 Soldiers guide to Italy

-First of all, I found that this isn’t rather the tourism guide that I’ve seen it described as.
-It’s simply a in fact useful, well-thought guide telling soldiers how to finest handle their upcoming project to Italy.
-Yeah there are a few touristy paragraphs in there for sure, but the majority of of it is very advantageous guidance, along the lines of don’t catch the clap, do not be fooled by relatively “simple females” asking you for a cigarette, as they might be spies, and don’t show yourself up by getting intoxicated, oh and do not attempt it on with “great Italian ladies” or you may regret it, or you may not live to regret it, is actually the warning.
+To start with, I found that this isn’t rather the tourism guide that I’ve seen it described as.
+It’s in truth a in truth useful, well-thought guide telling soldiers how to finest deal with their upcoming project to Italy.
+Yeah there are a few touristy paragraphs in there for sure, nevertheless many it is really advantageous guidance, along the lines of don’t catch the clap, don't be fooled by relatively “simple females” asking you for a cigarette, as they might be spies, and don’t show yourself up by getting intoxicated, oh and do not attempt it on with “great Italian ladies” or you may regret it, or you may not live to regret it, is basically the warning.

 Whats Americano